How to Make a Gif in Photoshop

 Step 6: Select Frame Duration and Looping Option

-Now that the frames are in the correct order, it’s time to figure out how long each frame plays.
 To do this, select the frame you want to edit, click the arrow below the frame, and select the time from the dropdown.
 Your options for these are .1 seconds, .2, .5, 1.0 and so on.
 Select one that makes sense for this animation and how fast that specific frame should play.
-If none of the options seem quite right, you can customize the time duration, too.
+If none of the options seem quite right, you can customize the time duration by selecting Other.

 Screenshot of 15 frames in the timeline window with the final frame highlighted

-Under your frames, you’ll see an option on the left that says “Forever”.
-By default, your gif will loop forever so if you want that, leave it be and go to the next step!
-If you don’t, click the dropdown next to Forever and choose once or three times.
-There’s also the option to customize the loop, too.
+Under your frames, you’ll see an option on the left that says “Forever.”
+By default, your gif will loop forever.
+If you want that, leave it be and go to the next step!
+If you don’t, click the dropdown next to Forever and choose whether your want your gif to loop once or three times.
+There’s also the option to customize the number of loops if you wish.

 Step 7: Preview and Test Your Gif

-This is arguably the easiest step!
-To preview your animated GIF, simply press the Play button in the Timeline window.
-If you play it through and something’s off, that’s okay.
-Go back to step 5 and keep tweaking with your frame order, time duration, etc. In my case, one second was a bit too long for each frame so I switched it to .02 seconds to get it where I want it!
+If you play it through and something looks off, that’s okay.
+Go back to step 5 and keep tweaking your frame order, time duration, etc. In this case, one second was a bit too long for each frame.
+After changing the frame time to .2 seconds per frame, the gif looks perfect!

 Step 8: Save in Photoshop and Export